-About 45.4 percent of deaths caused by heart disease, stroke or type 2 diabetes — the leading causes of death in the U.S. — are associated with eating either too much or too little of certain foods, reveals a new study published in the Journal of the American Medical Association.
+About 45.4 percent of deaths caused by heart disease, stroke or type 2 diabetes — the leading causes of death in the U.S. — are associated with eating either too much or too little of certain foods, revealed a March 2017 study published in the Journal of the American Medical Association (JAMA).
 Read on to find out which dietary habits have the greatest impact on your longevity.

 High meat intake led to 4.2 percent of diabetes-related deaths in 2012.
 But it's not all bad.
 Red meat actually accounted for less than 1 percent of diet-related deaths.
 And on top of being packed with protein, red meat also provides a variety of nutrients, such as B vitamins, iron and zinc.

 While much of the B vitamins and iron that are stripped during the milling process are added back into refined grains, the fiber is gone for good.
-MyPlate.gov recommends that you should eat at least 3 ounce equivalents of grains every day, and that whole grains should make up at least half of all the grains you eat.
+MyPlate.gov recommends that adults eat between 5 and 8 ounces of grains every day, depending on their age and sex, and that whole grains make up at least half of all the grains you eat.

 Read more: 13 Powerful Grains and Seeds